lhy11009/aspectLib/README.md

 I use case.prm to create cases as well as analytical analysis, while using output/original.prm for post-process.

+### Interfaces to substitute words in a script

+A CaseOptions class is defined.
+There, I stored information in a dictionary, then I use the values to substitute the keys in a script.

 ### Plot results in "statistic" file

 (todo) Change the length of number label on axis, currently they are too long so parts are blocked.

 ### Combine figures

+Combine plots in different cases
 Some notes:
 * font size in case names are adjusted to fill the individual boxes